Skip to Content

 The earlier you take action, the better you can prevent the spread of pests and diseases.
 Also, remember to keep infected plants isolated to spread disease and pests.

-You can also spray the plants in a stream of water to wash off pests and dislodge insects.
+You can also spray the plants in water to wash off pests and dislodge insects.
 Other remedies include rubbing the plant with neem oil and alcohol.

 Always remember that all plants have their natural mechanism for controlling infestation by pests and diseases.
 However, if your plants are unhealthy, they are more likely to suffer from these attacks.